 - To be accepted into a recognized BC HCA program, applicants are required to demonstrate proficiency in English.
-Please complete the following Declaration of English Language Competency Requirements for Health Care Assistant form.
+Please complete the following English Competency Self-Declaration form.

 - Completed HCA Intake Package.
 Carefully read the Health and Program Information Bulletins.
 Prospective students must review these bulletins and decide whether they believe the HCA program is suited to them.
 Prospective students who have questions or concerns should contact an educational advisor.